Giving young people a taste of freedom on the waves.

 Through our sailing partners in the north-east of England, we offer anything from half-day dinghy sailing, weekend sails and 6-day residential voyages.
 You don’t need any experience or special gear to participate – just some enthusiasm and an open mind.

-Our bursaries will cover everything directly related to your sailing trip, including food onboard, hire of sailing waterproofs and visitor mooring costs.
+We will cover everything directly related to your sailing trip, including food onboard, hire of sailing waterproofs and visitor mooring costs.
 You can also talk to us if you think you may have difficulties getting to the port or sailing club or will need to bring a carer on board with you.

 Laury